oskardudycz/event-driven.io/content/posts/2022-03-09--uniqueness-in-event-sourcing/index.pl.md

 All event stores I know give the uniqueness guarantee for the stream identifier.
 A stream is an ordered collection of events recorded for a specific object, for instance: events of a given user.
 The identifier could be an e-mail or social number for such a case.

-Since the stream identifier is unique, by formatting it as _'user_ {e-mail}'_, we can easily enforce the e-mail uniqueness for all users.
+Since the stream identifier is unique, by formatting it as _'user- {e-mail}'_, we can easily enforce the e-mail uniqueness for all users.

 Oh well, but is it really easy?
 What if the user changes their e-mail?
 Or what if we say that e-mail should be unique only for active users?
 Or how to handle [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) then?